santiago-alles/presidential_elections/README.md

 # presidential_election_19832019
-Presidential elections in Argentina, 1983-2019
+Presidential Elections in Argentina, 1983-2019
 ==============================================

 The Argentine president is elected for a four-year term and limited to two consecutive terms in office, but she is eligible to run for re-election after a four-year interval.
 Presidents were elected for a six-year term without reelection until 1994.